mhodki/Maintenance4Ind4.0/files/D2_MaintWorkManagement.md

     style="width:75%"/>
 </div>

 *If you are working on a predictive maintenance modelling project then check that your algorithm can detect the defect with enough time to action a corrective maintenance event and have it scheduled through the maintenance management system in a controlled and organised way.
-This depends on the PF interval, detectability of the fault, efficiency of the algorithm AND the maintenance planning horizon (usually this is ~2 weeks)*
+This depends on the PF interval, detectability of the fault, efficiency of the algorithm AND the maintenance planning horizon (usually this is ~2 weeks).

+## Examples

+* Modelling of blockage risk in vitrified clay wastewater pipes.
+To cite this article: Qiang Xie, Chrianna Bharat, R. Nazim Khan, Andrew Best & Melinda Hodkiewicz (2016): Cox proportional hazards modelling of blockage risk in vitrified clay wastewater pipes, Urban Water Journal
+To link to this article: http://dx.doi.org/10.1080/1573062X.2016.1236135

+* Video - Correa et al. Add link.

+* Detection of Ragging in Wastewater Pump Stations using Condition Monitoring

 ## Wrap up